-Students are required to take 12 credits in social research methods, plus statistics, and a three-credit internship in the second semester of their senior year.
-Graduates may work in diverse applied settings such as industry, government, higher education, voluntary associations, and as solo practitioners/consultants.
+Students are required to take 12 credits in social research methods, plus statistics, and a 3-credit internship in the second semester of their senior year.
+Graduates may work in diverse applied settings such as industry, government, higher education and voluntary associations and as solo practitioners/consultants.
 Examples of applied sociological work in these settings include:

 - Evaluating the effectiveness of various educational policies/programs;

 - Investigating the social norms promoting or inhibiting the spread of AIDS;

 - Evaluating and assessing the effectiveness of various criminal justice programs;

 - Analyzing employment records for evidence of discrimination; and

 - Planning medical services and facilities for a target population.